VolitionRx Limited Announces Details for Virtual Capital Markets Day 2020

 AUSTIN, Texas, Oct.
-14, 2020 /PRNewswire/ -- VolitionRx Limited (NYSE AMERICAN: VNRX) ("Volition") a multi-national epigenetics company developing simple, easy to use, cost effective blood tests to help diagnose a range of cancers and other diseases in both humans and animals, announced further details of the capital markets day event it will host on Tuesday, October 20, 2020, starting at 8:00 a.m.
+20, 2020 /PRNewswire/ -- VolitionRx Limited (NYSE AMERICAN: VNRX) ("Volition") a multi-national epigenetics company developing simple, easy to use, cost effective blood tests to help diagnose a range of cancers and other diseases in both humans and animals, will host a capital markets day event today, Tuesday, October 20, 2020, starting at 8:00 a.m.
 Eastern Time.
 To join the event LIVE please register here.

 Cameron Reynolds, President and Chief Executive Officer of Volition, will host the live-streamed event along with other members of the Executive Management team.